 Comparative consideration of sources, dynamics, and implications of regional conflicts, for example in Eastern Europe and the Middle East.
 Exploration of interactions of local and international politics in regional crises.

-This paper considers the origins, evolutions and outcomes of major regional conflicts in a comparative context.
-The lecturer will concentrate on Middle Eastern cases such as the Syria/Iraq crisis and the conflicts in Libya and Yemen for illustration of more general themes.
-For your own projects and seminars you will be free to test other cases in other regions.
-We shall apply comparative politics and international relations theory to these conflicts, while exploring the practical working-out of such concepts as "failed state", "structure and agency" and "proxy war".
+Considers the origins, evolutions and outcomes of major regional conflicts in a comparative context.
+The lecturer will concentrate on cases in the Balkans and Eurasia for illustration of more general themes.
+For your own projects and seminar presentations you will examine specific aspects of these cases or cases in other regions.
+We will apply comparative politics, nationalism and international relations theories to these conflicts, while exploring the practical working-out of such concepts as ‘new wars’, ‘proxy wars’, and ‘failed states’.

 |Paper title||Comparative Regional Conflicts|